Longitudinal Latent Overall Toxicity (LOTox) profiles in osteosarcoma: a new taxonomy based on latent Markov models: Data application

 For each cycle $t=1,\dots,6$, let $\mathcal{J}=\{naus, \,inf, \,oral, \,car, \,oto, \,neur\}$ be the set of non-haematological toxicities, representing response variables $Y_{ij}^{(t)}$.
 The relative sets of response categories identified in Section \ref{s:data:long} were coded from 0 to $c_j-1$, as follows:

 The procedure described in Section \ref{s:methods:sel} was applied to first identify the number of latent states $k$ and then select the covariates to be included in the final model.
 Age, gender and allocated regimen at randomization were considered as time-fixed covariates, while percentage of achieved chemotherapy dose up to cycle $t$, white blood cell, neutrophils and platelets counts measured at each cycle were considered as time-varying ones.
-Results are shown in Table \ref{t:LMsel}.
+In order to achieve the global maximum of the log-likelihood \eqref{eq:loglik2}, the multi-start strategy \texttt{R} function \texttt{lmestSearch()} of \texttt{LMest} package (\citealp{LMest}), which combines deterministic and random initializations, was exploited for each model.
+Specifically, tolerance levels of \texttt{tol1 = 10\textsuperscript{-8} } and \texttt{tol2 = 10\textsuperscript{-10} } -- for checking convergence of the EM algorithm in the random initializations and in the last deterministic initialization, respectively -- and \texttt{nrep = 20} repetitions of each random initialization were used.

+Despite the relatively small sample size, results showed stability among different models (see Table \ref{t:LMsel}).
 The unrestricted LM model without covariates (M1) with the minimum BIC (16728.90) was obtained for $k=4$, identifying a latent process with four \textit{LOTox states}.
 Moreover, the basic model M2 with initial and transition probabilities parametrized by multinomial logit was preferable (BIC = 16512.16) to the unrestricted model M1 with the same number of latent states.
 Several models (M3-M12) with four latent states, obtained from M2 adding covariates effect to initial and/or transition probabilities, were fitted.
 By comparing models M3-M12 with M2, age (centred with respect to the mean) at randomization was the only covariate leading to a significant improvement in terms of both BIC and AIC (M5).
-Model M5 was then selected as final model.
-The path diagram of model M5 for a given subject $i$ is displayed in Figure \ref{fig:M5}: only initial probabilities were influenced by patient's \textit{age} at randomization and transition probabilities were assumed time-homogeneous.
-Equations (\ref{eq:betas}) and (\ref{eq:gammas}) for a patient $i$ became:
+Model M5, whose path diagram for a given subject $i$ is shown in Figure \ref{fig:M5}, was then selected as final model: \begin{itemize} \item initial probabilities were associated with patient's \textit{age} at randomization and Equations (\ref{eq:betas}) for a patient $i$ became